axios/axios/CONTRIBUTING.md

 ### Releasing

 Releasing a new version is mostly automated.
 For now the [CHANGELOG](https://github.com/mzabriskie/axios/blob/master/CHANGELOG.md) requires being updated manually.
-Once this has been done run the following commands:
+Once this has been done run the commands below.
+Versions should follow [semantic versioning](http://semver.org/).

 - `npm version <newversion> -m "Releasing %s"`
 - `npm publish`